-Most patients are already aware that blood in the stool is indicative of some type of health problem.
-Typically, these diagnoses are not life-threatening and are connected to various GI problems, hemorrhoids, or other infection.
+What can blood in stool mean?
+Bright red blood in stool?
+Black stool?
+Even invisible blood in stool?
+Typically, these diagnoses are not life-threatening but can be connected to various GI problems, hemorrhoids, or other infections.
 However, researchers have recently found a correlation between invisible (unseen) blood in the stool and morbidity with various diseases.
-Read on to learn about what invisible blood is, how you can get tested for it, and how to take care of your colon health.
+Read on to learn about what invisible blood in stool is, how you can get tested for it, and how to take care of your colon health.

 As you get closer to the age of 50, and especially past age 45, you should be aware of your colon and digestive health.
 Recently, doctors have urged patients to have their first colonoscopy at the age of 45 rather than 50, to help catch colorectal cancer and other problems early.
 It’s likely that your gastroenterologist will perform various tests to maintain your GI health.
 If (visible) blood in the stool is found, it could be for several reasons: